 Shot with a Nikon D2Hs, Nikon 18-70mm DX at 53mm and f/8.5, 1/100 at ISO 200.

 Once you've shot enough digital cameras, you'll learn that each will have a look of its own.
-As said, I've been using the D2Hs for over a year, and I was using the D2H (which has similar colour characteristics to the D2Hs) from 2009 to 2012.
+As said, I've been using the D2Hs for over a year, and I was using the D2H (which has very similar colour characteristics to the D2Hs) from 2009 to 2012.
 Because of this, the look of the D2H-series is The Look of my photographs.

 Back in June of 2014 I borrowed a Canon 1D Mark III from my pro photographer friend Mark Lees when he came to visit us at the drifting.
 No mistake, this is a fantastic camera that feels so good in the hand that it almost made me want one, given how cheap the 1D IIIs are these days.
 On the other hand: